tokumeiAnonymous/ProjectTracker/README.md

 ## Disclaimer
 I made this project in an attempt to learn how to use git and github.
-This is my web project.
+This is a web project.

 ## Contact
 jerometagubam@gmail.com